Zaha continues impressive run as Crystal Palace return to winning ways | Goal.com

 Having scored three goals in his previous four games, the Ivorian increased his tally to eight goals this season, sealing the victory for the Eagles at Turf Moor.

-Palace started the game unimpressively after Phil Bardsley turned the ball into his net in the 15th minute of the game.
+Palace started the game impressively after Phil Bardsley turned the ball into his net in the 15th minute of the game.

 On-loan Chelsea striker Michy Batshuayi doubled the lead in the 48th minute after being fed by Aaron Wan-Bissaka.